-In the male partner, it is suggested to assess life style factors (smoking, alcohol consumption, exercise pattern, and body GPP weight).
+In couples with RPL, it is recommended to assess lifestyle factors in the male partner (paternal age, smoking, alcohol Strong ⊕⊕∎∎ consumption, exercise pattern, and body weight).

-Assessing sperm DNA fragmentation in couples with RPL can be considered for explanatory purposes, based on indirect evidence.
+Assessing sperm DNA fragmentation in couples with RPL Conditional ~~~ - could be considered for diagnostic purposes.
+Conditional ₩₩₩